 It was my very first time on a train.
 And I was very excited.
 As luck would have it, our train was canceled or something (have you ever tried listening to train station announcements in a foreign language?
-Tricky I tell you) so we had to get on another train.
-But we eventually got there and guess what?
-It was cold.
+Tricky I tell you)

 I was really excited once we got off the train because there, beneath my very feet, was a mosaic of a sea shell.
 Most people don't know/care about the Chemin de Saint-Jacques, but it's something I have a strong desire to do someday.
 I made Grant take a picture.
 He gave me the funnest look.
 A mix between 'What on earth do you care about this shell for?' and 'Are you really about to lay on the ground?'